 - American Dad!: In the episode "Stan-Dan Deliver" Steve is forced to join a class of depraved kids because of Roger's actions.
-Then Roger becomes a Cool Teacher for this class only to prove at Steve that he is not completely immoral.
+Then Roger becomes a Cool Teacher for this class only to prove to Steve that he is not completely immoral.